OSHeroes/Magma/README.md

 All dependencies are resolved with [glide](https://github.com/Masterminds/glide)

 ## Credits
-This was created by Synaxis and "neqnil" based on BF2BC backend,
+This is created by Synaxis and "neqnil" based on BF2BC backend,
 credits: mDawg,Makahost